China announces 1st COVID-19 death in almost 6 months

 BEIJING (AP) — China on Sunday announced its first new death from COVID-19 in nearly half a year as strict new measures are imposed in Beijing and across the country to ward against new outbreaks.

 The death of the 87-year-old Beijing man was the first reported by the National Health Commission since May 26, bringing the total death toll to 5,227.
-The previous death was reported in Shanghai, which underwent a major surge in cases over the summer.
+The previous death was reported in Shanghai, which underwent a major springtime surge in cases.

+China on Sunday announced 24,215 new cases detected over the previous 24 hours, the vast majority of them asymptomatic.

-While China has an overall vaccination rate of more than 92% having received at least one dose, that number is considerably lower among the elderly, particularly those over age 80.
-The commission did not give details on the vaccination status of the deceased.
+While China has an overall vaccination rate of more than 92% having received at least one dose, that number is considerably lower among the elderly — particularly those over age 80 — where it falls to just 65%.
+The commission did not give details on the vaccination status of the latest deceased.

 That vulnerability is considered one reason why China has mostly kept its borders closed and is sticking with its rigid “zero-COVID” policy that seeks to wipe out infections through lockdowns, quarantines, case tracing and mass testing, despite the impact on normal life and the economy and rising public anger at the authorities.

+China has also defied advice from the World Health Organization to adopt a more targeted prevention strategy.
+Beijing has resisted calls to cooperate fully with the investigation into the origin of the virus, angrily rejecting suggestions it may have leaked from a Wuhan lab, seeking to turn such accusations on the U.S. military instead.

+In all cases, the party's instinct to use total control — even using routine testing information to limit people's movements — has won out, with only slight concessions made to criticisms aired on highly censored internet forums.

-In a partial response, the central city of Zhengzhou said Sunday it will no longer require a negative COVID-19 test from infants under age 3 and other “special groups” seeking health care.
+In response to the latest outrage, the central city of Zhengzhou said Sunday it will no longer require a negative COVID-19 test from infants under age 3 and other “special groups” seeking health care.

 The announcement by the Zhengzhou city government came after a second child’s death was blamed on overzealous anti-virus enforcement.
 The 4-month-old girl died after suffering vomiting and diarrhea while in quarantine at a hotel in Zhengzhou.